Performing a “Returnee” in Benin City, Nigeria

 Starting out my ethnographic journey in Nigeria with the question of what shapes the persistence of high risk migration, I discovered the emerging “returnee” narrative and continue exploring it throughout my stay in Nigeria.
 Once again, although the EU is developing the ways to promote the empowerment and reintegration of the failed Nigerian migrants, the “returnee” narrative became self-sustained and is developing its own trajectory.
 The policies create the working spaces for the future NGO workers making the social work in University of Benin one of the most prestigious faculties.
 Returnee shelters are being built (Nigerian Task Force Against Human Trafficking Shelter).
 Finally, the returnees are needed for the system to work.
 Special returnees to be precise, coming from Libya and the EU.
 Although as a NGO worker one might not adhere to the idea that the attempts will prevent migration, you have to play along.
 Looking at the phenomenon through the eyes or performativity, we can see how all mentioned actors are “doing” returnee assistance and how failed migrant “become” returnees (Butler, 1993; Hakli et al.,2017).
 This circle creates an interesting dynamics where policies to prevent migration are unintentionally creating a new category.
 They reshape the perception of this category, and possibilities/restrictions that come along with being labeled as a “returnee”.
 In my PhD project, I explore these connections and narratives throughout a yearlong fieldwork in Nigeria and consequently following the trajectories that are being created by the “returnee” narratives in Europe, South Africa, and Niger.
 I use both traditional among returnees/helping institutions and experimental ethnography (trajectories and video).

-Mot-clé : Benin City, ethnography of returns, Nigeria, reintegration EU policies, et returnees
+Mot-clé : Benin City, ethnography of returns, Nigeria, reintegration EU policies, and returnees

 Conectez vous pour accéder au texte complet[caldera_form id="CF601abc919576c"]